SCHEDULE: STANDARD DEFINITIONS

-5.4 In relation to the content of any Deliverable not covered by clause 5.1, RFA acknowledges the Client’s right to use and reproduce the Deliverable for the Permitted Purposes in exchange for the Client making the Payment to RFA in accordance with clause 3 and subject to clause 5.3 and the remainder of this Agreement, subject to the limitations in clause 6 of these Standard Terms and Conditions and conditions 13 and 14 below of these Terms and Conditions.
+5.4 In relation to the content of any Deliverable not covered by clause 5.1, RFA acknowledges the Client’s right to use and reproduce the Deliverable for the Permitted Purposes in exchange for the Client making the Payment to RFA in accordance with clause 3 and subject to clause 5.3 and the remainder of this Agreement, subject to the limitations in clause 6 of these Standard Terms and Clauses and clauses 13 and 14 below of these Standard Terms and Clauses.

-6 DATA PROTECTION AND DATA SECURITY – GENERAL CONDITIONS
+6 DATA PROTECTION AND DATA SECURITY – GENERAL CLAUSES

 Please refer to the Data Processing Addendum (Controller) which defines the responsibilities and obligations placed upon the Parties and which may be found at @REDFLAGALERT